 I wanted to make extra-large hanging paper stars.
 I had to draw my five-point stars out on paper as I couldn’t print them large enough.

-2. Place the paper stars template onto the back of the textured wallpaper.
+Step 2: Place the paper stars template onto the back of the textured wallpaper.
 Draw around the star and then cut out the shape.
-You will need 2 identical wallpaper stars for each hanging star.
+You will need two identical wallpaper stars for each hanging star.

-3. Next, make paper stars by stitching them wrong sides together.
+Step 3: Next, make paper stars by stitching their wrong sides together.
 So that the textured wallpaper is visible on both sides.
-On the sewing machine stitch a simple running stitch all around the stars, about 5mm from the edge.
+On the sewing machine, stitch a simple running stitch all around the stars, about 5mm from the edge.

-Don’t fret if you don’t have a sewing machine or hate sewing, you can simply glue the 2 sides of the stars together.
+Don’t fret if you don’t have a sewing machine or hate sewing; you can glue the 2 sides of the stars together.

-5. Next, make the fabric twine to hang the stars from.
-To do this get two long strips of scrap red fabric about 1 inch in width.
+Step 5: Next, make the fabric twine to hang the stars from.
+To do this, get two long strips of scrap red fabric about 1 inch in width.

 Twist one strip away from you for a few turns.
 Then wrap it around the other fabric strip.
 Now twist the second fabric strip away for a few turns before wrapping it around the first strip.
 Carry on twisting the strips of fabric together until you have fabric twine long enough for your hanging stars.

 I know this sounds very complicated but believe me, it is so easy; you are best watching this YouTube video here.
 The video shows it so much better than I could ever explain.